-The hundreds of materials and variables associated with building just one home, make it impossible to commit to an exact completion date far in advance.
-Building delays can and do occur due to a variety of factors including, but not limited to, various governmental agencies, material and/or labor shortages, weather, conflicts in scheduling, inspections and a host of other factors.
+The hundreds of materials and variables associated with building just one home, make it impossible to commit to exact completion dates far in advance.
+Building delays can and do occur due to a variety of factors including, but not limited to, various governmental agencies, material and/or labor shortages, weather, conflicts in scheduling, inspections, and a host of other factors.

 In order to deliver high quality homes, we only provide estimated completion dates.
-Your Community Sales Manager will notify you of changes to the estimated completion date of your home.
+Your Community Sales Manager will notify you of changes in the estimated completion date of your home.